Art&Craft

 When and how Yosegi-zaiku appeared

 Yosegi-zaiku is not as old a tradition as Kumiko or Sasano Boribut it's just as spectacular.
 It originated in the late Edo period, around 1850.
-Its inventor was a master carpenter - Ishikawa Nikei - from the village of Hatajuku near Hakone.
-He first made the decorative veneers from small pieces of wood that are still so popular today.
-In 1984, Japan's Ministry of Industry and Commerce declared Yosegi-zaiku a traditional national craft.
+Its inventor was a carpenter - Ishikawa Nikei - from the village of Hatajuku near Hakone.
+It was he who first made the decorative veneers from small pieces of wood, which are still popular today.
+In 1984 the Japanese Ministry of Industry and Trade declared Yosegi-zaiku a traditional national craft.

-Hakone is a mountainous, heavily wooded area renowned for its diversity of wood species.
-These species are different both in structure and design and, above all, in colour.
-It is this wide variety of colours that has made this Yosegi-zaiku possible.
+Hakone is a mountainous, heavily forested area, renowned for its diversity of wood species.
+These species are different both in structure and design and, above all, in color.
+It is this great variety of colors that made this Yosegi-zaiku possible.

 yasegi-zaiku